 1. Platypus Big Zip EVO

 In addition to coming in 3 sizes, it comes in 2 different models: the Standard version and the version with the fast flow valve.
-The EVO is the model with the faster valve.
+The EVO model offers a fast valve which allows for a smooth and constant stream of refreshing water during a long trek.

-I personally prefer the faster valve because you can always limit how much you drink, even if you have faster water flow.
+Most hikers prefer the faster valve because you can always limit how much you drink, even if you have a faster water flow.

 2. HydraPak Shape-Shift Low Profile Bladder

 This HyrdraPak product is very low profile, meaning it will fit in pretty much anything.
-No matter whether you pick the 2-liter or the 3-liter model, you won't have to worry about it not fitting in your backpack.
+No matter whether you pick the 2-liter or the 3-liter model, you do not have to worry about it not fitting in your backpack.

-The drinking tube disconnects from the bag and never spills thanks to the auto cutoff valve.
+The drinking tube disconnects from the bag and never spills, thanks to the auto cutoff valve.
 This makes refilling a breeze because you don't have to worry about holding up the drinking hose.
+The detachable tube is perfect for when damage occurs; you won't have to replace the whole bladder.

-The product is advertised as dish water safe; however, it is difficult to turn the bag inside out in order to clean it.
+The product is advertised as dishwasher safe; however, it is difficult to turn the bag inside out to clean it, even with the wide opening.

 3. CamelBak Crux 2-L

 The CamelBak Crux, the favorite amongst hikers, took an easy on the eyes approach to hydration bladders.
-This model looks less like an IV bag and more like something you'd want to show another hiker on the trails.
+This model looks less like an IV bag and more like something you would show another hiker on the trails.

-This CamelBak hydration bladder is made for convenience.
-It has an on/off switch that can be activated with a single hand.
-It's leak proof cap is tight and secure, yet easy to take off, and it uses an automatic valve that only opens when you want it to.
+These types of hydration bladder are built for convenience.
+It has an on/off switch that can be activated with a single hand for drinking.
+The leak-proof cap is tight and secure, yet easy to take off.
+It uses an automatic valve that only opens when you want it to.

 4. MSR DromLite 6-L

-The DromLite's design also means it can compress to much smaller than its bloated size.
+The DromLite's design also means it can be compressed to much smaller than its bloated size.
 It's easy to transport once it has been emptied.
-Another design that I really like is the cap.
+Another design that we like is the cap.
 The cap has 3 modes, drink, pour, and fill.

 5. Hydrasleeve Reservoir